Weep no more; behold, the Lion of the tribe of Judah . . . has conquered . . . Revelation 5:5

 Wednesday, July 23, 2025

-John Calvin On God's Anger Toward His Son On That Cross
+Why John Calvin Was Wrong And Right On God's Anger Toward Jesus On That Cross

 I regard these first three sentences of John Calvin as the worst three sentences I've ever read in all of his writings.
 The last sentence he wrote here is excellent, and I argue it is inconstant with the first three.
 Calvin wrote: